 Is Social Security insurance against living too long, or is it another asset on the family balance sheet?
 When it’s used properly, it can be both.
 Each year that you delay gratification (up to age 70) your benefit grows.
-The actuarial adjustments that the Social Security administration uses to calculate benefits beyond FRA haven’t been updated since 1983.
+The actuarial adjustments that the Social Security administration uses to calculate benefits haven’t been updated since 1983.
 In the meantime, interest rates have decreased while life expectancies have increased.
 This combination means that delaying your benefit can be a great deal.

 I find that many successful families do not pay enough attention to the claiming decision.
 Yet they often can benefit the most, since they have paid more into the system, have higher benefits, and longer life expectancies

 .
 I’ve advised on many cases where an improved claiming strategy for a successful married couple regularly yields more than $250,000 more in expected lifetime spending versus filing early.